KoalixSwitzerland/koalixcrm/README.md

     Koalix CRM provides an beautiful and easy to use graphical user interface with a lot of nice features

--   **Easily create your own templates for PDF export:**
+-   **Create your own templates for PDF export:**

-    You can easily create your own templates since it's just HTML
+    You can easily create your own templates since it's just HTML/CSS

 -   **Excellent workflow:**